lsst-sqre/sqr-013/index.rst

 LSST does not currently have a general purpose authentication system and user database capable of supporting authorization tasks.
 There are some work-arounds for this:

 - Permit DocHub to *only* index public information.
-The *metadata* or a classified DocuShare document may be considered public and indexed, but the *content* would not be indexed by Elasticsearch.
+The *metadata* of a classified DocuShare document may be considered public and indexed, but the *content* would not be indexed by Elasticsearch.
 In this case, the metadata adapters are required to enforce data classification.
 - Use GitHub.
 GitHub OAuth would authenticate users and GitHub's permissions model would be used for authorization.
 That is, only those who can see a GitHub repository would be able to view it on DocHub.
 One problem here is that not everyone is LSST is on GitHub.
 Second, access controls on DocuShare do not map to GitHub organizations.
 - Use Slack.
 This is a tenable authentication solution since everyone in the project and science collaborations have (or can have) an https://lsstc.slack.com Slack account, making `Slack-based OAuth authentication <https://api.slack.com/docs/sign-in-with-slack>`_  possible.
 The https://slack.com/api/users.identity endpoint can include information about a user's Slack team memberships.
 This could be a convenient way of establishing authorization.